unytco/release-domino/testing_docs/3_0_phase_3_testing_details.md

 ###### DETAILS

-Click on the Details document to display a modal with the Transaction Details of the RAVE/SAVED, including information about Participants such as Spenders, Receivers or other Roles, Transaction Information such as the Total Fuel Credits Transferred In/Out, and the Definition (the set of Global Governing Rules that were in place for this Domino Alliance at the time of the Smart Agreement Creation.)
+Click on the Details document to display a modal with the Transaction Details of the SAVED, including information about Participants such as Spenders, Receivers or other Roles, Transaction Information such as the Total Fuel Credits Transferred In/Out, and the Definition (the set of Global Governing Rules that were in place for this Domino Alliance at the time of the previous Action.)

-###### TIMESTAMP {TODO change to ELAPSED}
+###### ELAPSED (Previously TIMESTAMP.
+UI is being updated)

-The Timestamp of the Execution of the Smart Agreement that resulted in the creation of the RAVE/SAVED.
+The Timestamp of the Execution of the Smart Agreement that resulted in the creation of the SAVED.
 This timestamp is from the perspective of the Executor themselves - i.e. yours.

 ### LIBRARY